 Grading guidelines for each grade level or course will be communicated and distributed to students and parents/guardians by the classroom teacher (s) and/or counselor (s).
-The actual grade reflects the student's relative mastery of an assignment/class and will be recorded and averaged each nine weeks to reflect a quarter and/or semester grade.
+The actual grade reflects the student's relative mastery of an assignment/class and will record and average each nine weeks to reflect a quarter and/or semester grade.
 Grades of a D or better will be deemed as passing grades for course credit.

-Students in kindergarten may be evaluated using the following system:
+Students in kindergarten through second grade will be evaluated using the following system: